VirtCode/hypr-dynamic-cursors/README.md

         # enables shake to find
         enabled = true

-        # use nearest-neighbour (pixelated) scaling when shaking
-        # may look weird when effects are enabled
-        nearest = true

         # controls how soon a shake is detected
         # lower values mean sooner